kasperworks/puutarha/README.md

 ## Other

-A migration from Styled Components was completed in March 2023.

-This is my first real project on Next.js, thus it's almost certainly not a showcase of best practices.
-However, it is functional and it looks good.
+The blog was first built in Next.js, my first real project on that framework, thus it's almost certainly not a showcase of best practices.

-Most importantly, it provides me a platform to write on.
+Most importantly, it provided me a platform to write on.

+A migration from Styled Components to TailwindCSS was completed in March 2023.

+I started an Astro migration in early 2025, also converting to SolidJS and TypeScript, which had become my tools of choice at work, too.
+Tailwind v4 upgrade too, because why not.